SonataFlow plugin for Knative CLI

 You can use the

-command line if you want to use a complex deployment setup for your workflow project.
+kubectlor other command line tools if you want to use a complex deployment setup for your workflow project.

 Found an issue?